 Typical Small Talk Won’t Work

 For example, a lot of women try, “How is your week going?”
 This makes no sense because the only thing a man can answer is “good” and where does that lead?
 Nowhere.
 You don’t know each other so, no one is going to start explaining what actually happened during the week.
 This question is better for people you already know.

 Once I explained to these women how to better engage men through the apps, that all changed and so did their results!
 You want to make him curious about you so, he wants to know MORE about you.
 That way, he’ll respond, and you can enter a conversation to see if there’s a connection.

-The goal is to get a date – to do that, you need to stand out from all the other women on the app.
-Some of these one-liners are old favorites and others have a flirty twist.
+To get a date, you need to stand out from all the other women on the app.
+Some of these tips for how to start a conversation on Bumble are one-liners and others have a flirty twist.
 Try a bunch of them to see what works best for you.

 Naturally you can start by asking him a question about something in his profile or photos.
 However, there are plenty of men who don’t say much about themselves, write next to nothing or have little going on in their photos.
 These suggestions are for when these usual options are not available.

 The first few simple texts pose basic questions directed at singles over 50.
 If you are younger, you’ll get the idea and can create your own comparisons more suitable for your own age group.